Mộc Châu: Geography

-Mộc Châu Ward (Phường Mộc-châu) is 200 kilometers from the capital of Hanoi.
+Mộc Châu town (Thị-xã Mộc-châu) is 200 kilometers from the capital of Hanoi.
 As of 2019 it had a population of 114,460.
-The ward covers an area of 1,081.66 km^{2}, ranking 1st among wards of Sơn La province.
+The town covers an area of 1081,66 km^{2}, ranking 8th among 12 city districts of Son La Province.

 Moc Chau belongs to the highland landscape class in the horizontal classification system of Vietnamese landscape, with characteristics of climate, ecology and human life.

 Moc Chau is distributed on the terrain with an average elevation of more than 1,050 m above the sea level.
-The annual average temperature of Moc Chau is 18.7 °C, it has cool climate due to lying between the Đà River (northeast) and Mã River (southwest).
+The annual average temperature of Moc Chau is 18.7 °C, it has cool climate due to lying between the Da River (northeast) and Ma River (southwest).
 These two river systems act as two natural air conditioning systems.
 At the same time, Moc Chau has a high climate division along the belt, so it has both the characteristics of the subtropical and temperate highland climate, which is very convenient for developing tourism for the whole year.